 - Whether traveling 5 or 500 miles, every driver should carry an emergency kit with important items like a mobile phone charger, a flashlight with extra batteries, a first aid kit, drinking water, extra snacks and food, booster cables, emergency flares or reflectors, windshield wiper fluid and a basic toolkit with a tire pressure gauge and adjustable wrench.

 - Sun glare can be a serious hazard.
-A sweet pair of sunglasses will help you look wicked cool, and it’ll help you deal with bright summer sun.
-Polarized lenses reduce glare.
+Try wearing sunglasses with polarized lenses while driving to keep your view as clear as possible.
 You’ll also benefit from keeping your windshield clean.
 Dirt and streaks are especially pronounced under strong light.

 - Flip flops are fine for the beach, but they’re not the best footwear for driving.
 The straps and flimsy soles can easily get caught under the pedals.